^

 • Infections and inflammation of the external genitalia.

 Elevated values require a repeat test.
-If the analysis is confirmed, then a comprehensive examination of the body is carried out.
-The doctor gives a referral for ultrasound of the kidneys and bladder, MRI, CT, cystoscopy.
-Based on the results of diagnosis, a treatment plan is drawn up.
-[8]
+If the test is confirmed, a comprehensive examination of the body is carried out.
+The doctor gives a referral for an ultrasound of the kidneys and bladder, MRI, CT, cystoscopy.
+Based on the diagnostic results, a treatment plan is drawn up. [ 8 ]

-Examination of the baby's urine allows you to find out if everything is all right with the baby's health.
-The appearance of a large amount of mucus and bacteria should be alarming, as such results indicate certain pathological processes in the body.
+A child's urine test allows you to find out whether everything is okay with the baby's health.
+The appearance of a large amount of mucus and bacteria should be alarming, since such results indicate certain pathological processes in the body.

-Mucus is produced in the goblet cells of the mucous membrane of the urethra.
+Mucus is produced in the goblet cells of the urethral mucosa.
 Its main function is to protect the urinary tract from urea and other components of urine.
 Mucus also protects the urinary system from pathogens.
-Normally, the amount of mucus secreted is minimal and there are no bacteria at all.
+Normally, the amount of mucus secreted is minimal, and bacteria are completely absent.

-Consider the main causes of mucus and bacteria in the urine of a child:
+Let's look at the main reasons for the appearance of mucus and bacteria in a child's urine:

-• Improper fluid collection (unsterile collection container, poor hygiene, improper storage of urine).
+• Incorrect collection of fluid (non-sterile collection container, poor hygiene, improper storage of urine).

 • Inflammatory, infectious diseases of the urethra and bladder (cystitis, urethritis).